dcm4che/dcm4chee-arc-cdi/INSTALL.md

 Import sample configuration into LDAP Server
 --------------------------------------------

-1. If not alread done, install
+1. If not already done, install
     [Apache Directory Studio 2.0.0-M8](http://directory.apache.org/studio/) and create
     a new LDAP Connection corresponding to your LDAP Server configuration, e.g: